At Bumble, it's no secret: We're all about women making the first move.

-Jenna talks about the greatest adventure of her twenties...
+Need some inspiration of your own?
+Below, our friend Jenna tells us about the greatest adventure of her twenties:

-As part of this effort I made a dating profile and even started going to singles events.
+As part of this effort, I made a dating profile.
+I even started going to singles events.
 One of these events was an outdoor movie, where I met Brian.*

-Brian sat next to me on the grass beneath the summer stars, and we talked through the whole movie.
-I remember looking up at his face so close to mine, and I remember feeling that no man I’d ever talked to was as wonderful as this one.
+Brian sat next to me on the grass and we talked through the whole movie.
+I remember looking up at his face, so close to mine, and feeling no man I’d ever talked to was as wonderful as this one.
 We exchanged contact information, and my belief that he was the most amazing man I’d ever met gave me the courage to ask him out to a concert.

-Turns out he wasn’t my soul mate.
-Actually he was kind of a dick.
-I made the first move and it went about as bad as it possibly could.
-But then something incredible happened….
+Turns out he wasn’t my soulmate.
+Actually, he was kind of a dick.
+I made the first move and it went about as badly as it possibly could.
+But then something incredible happened.

 I was totally fine.
-In fact, I was better than fine because this guy no longer took up any real estate in my head or my heart.
-I could let him go and move on, and I didn’t have to wonder, “What if I had been brave enough to ask him out?”
+In fact, I was better than fine - this guy no longer took up any real estate in my head or my heart.
+I could let him go and move on.
+I didn’t have to wonder, “What if I had been brave enough to ask him out?”

 This experienced changed the way I saw dating.
-I’d faced rejection and awkwardness head on, and I didn’t have to be afraid anymore.
-Not being afraid meant that pretty soon after this experience I started going on a lot of dates!
+I’d faced rejection and awkwardness head on.
+I didn’t have to be afraid anymore.
+Not being afraid meant pretty soon after this experience, I started going on a lot of dates!

 I turn 30 this year, and even though I got a late start, dating has been one of the great adventures of my 20s.
 Hell, it’s been one of the great adventures of my life.
 I’ve been on bad dates like the one I described, but I’ve also met incredible men.

-I’ve been introduced to music I never would have listened to, books I never would have read and I even discovered that I love sushi.
+I’ve been introduced to music I never would have listened to, books I never would have read, and I even discovered I love sushi.
 I’ve learned how to rock climb, how to salsa dance, and how to flirt in Italian.
 I’ve also learned what I want, what I need, and what is unacceptable.
-So far none of these men have been “the one” for me, but they have been my teachers, my cheerleaders, my confidants, and my friends.
+So far none of these men have been “the one” for me.
+However, they've been my teachers, my cheerleaders, my confidants, and my friends.
 A few of them I even loved.